grimlucis/rpg-hack/08-tables/03-mutations.md

 130  | Lamarckian Evolution.
 One hand turns into a terrible version of the last tool you used.
 131  | Asymmetry.
 Everything you have 2 of you now have 1 of.
 Roll to see if it's on the left or right side.
 132  | Iron Nails.
 Fingernails, toenails, and teeth of iron.
 You can chew through leather.
 133  | 1000 Sores.
-They cover your body. -1d6 Charisma and Constitution.
+They cover your body. -1d6 Charisma and Strength.
 134  | Comb.
 Like a rooster.
 135  | Trouble With Nouns.
 Everything is a "thing" if you're in a hurry.
 Can find word in 2d6 rounds.
 136  | Serrated Teeth.
 All your teeth become fearsomely sharp.
 You deal 1d6 damage on a bite.